syncfusion-content/flutter-docs/Flutter/maps/tile-layer.md

 You can set the initial focalLatLng by setting the `MapTileLayer.initialFocalLatLng` property.
 It represents the initial focal latitude and longitude position of the map layer.

 Based on the size of the [SfMaps](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/SfMaps-class.html) widget, [initialFocalLatLng] and [initialZoomLevel] number of initial tiles needed in the view port alone will be rendered.
-For enabling [zooming and panning](https://help.syncfusion.com/flutter/maps/zoom-pan), refer this section.
+Refer this section for enabling [zooming and panning](https://help.syncfusion.com/flutter/maps/zoom-pan).

 This property cannot be changed dynamically.
 Defaults to `MapLatLng(0.0, 0.0)`.